nicky-nym/nicky-nym.github.io/pages/cities.md

 ## <a name="glossary"></a><span class="chapter">Glossary</span>

 * **agglomeration economies<a name="glossary:agglomeration-economies"></a>**
-  * The ideas of agglomeration economies is similar to the separate idea of "economies of scale".
+  * The idea of agglomeration economies is similar to the separate idea of "economies of scale".
 Agglomeration economies are the economic benefits that come from "industrial agglomeration", which means the clustering of a lot of business firms in one region.
 (Our designs to be mindful of avoiding "agglomeration diseconomies", which are the disadvantages of proximity, such as traffic congestion.)
-  * The term  means .
-Industrial agglomeration leads to "agglomeration economies" (somewhat similar to the separate idea of "economies of scale"). "

 * **architectural, engineering and construction (AEC)<a name="glossary:AEC"></a>**
   * the entire industry of companies and people who build structures